BrianPugh/autoregistry/docs/source/Configuration.rst

 case_sensitive: bool = False
 ----------------------------
-If ``False``, all lookups are case-insensitive.
+If ``True``, all lookups are case-sensitive.
-Otherwise, all lookups are case-sensitive.
+Otherwise, all lookups are case-insensitive.
 A failed lookup will result in a ``KeyError``.

 .. code-block:: python